kjcamann/monad-bft/monad-archive/README.md

 ![Aws ArchiveDB](./docs/ArchiveSystem_AWS.png "Aws ArchiveDB")

 ## File Structure of Library and Binaries
-The archive system is broken apart into a core library, `monad-archive`, and 3 scoped binaries:
+The archive system is broken apart into a core library, `monad-archive`, and 4 scoped binaries:
 - `monad-archiver` - Reads from TrieDB or another archive, writes to durable storage
+- `monad-indexer` - Builds transaction and log indexes from archived blocks
 - `monad-archive-checker` - Validates data consistency across archive replicas
-- `monad-indexer` - Builds transaction and log indexes from archived blocks
+- `monad-block-writer` - Exports blocks to filesystem with compression

+### Library Structure

-Within the library there are 3 primary abstraction tiers, in order from lowest to highest:
+Within the library there are 2 primary abstraction tiers, in order from lowest to highest:
 - kvstore
-    - Defines a key-value store trait and it's read-only equivalent.
+    - Defines a key-value store trait and its read-only equivalent.
-    - Provides implementations for many backends, including `TrieDB`, `S3`, `DynamoDB`, `MongoDB`, `MemoryStorage`
+    - Provides implementations for many backends: `S3`, `DynamoDB`, `MongoDB`, `TrieDB`, `FileSystem`, `MemoryStorage`, `CloudProxy`
     - Uses enum dispatch to provide a type erased `KVStore`/`KVReader` to prevent generics contagion without needing dynamic dispatch
     - Each implementation includes retry logic, metrics collection, and appropriate error handling
 - model
     - Provides abstractions for reading/writing domain structures on top of any kvstore implementation
     - `block_data_archive.rs` responsible for block, block receipts and block traces (aka block-level data).
 This is the "primary" archive data, all other index data can be derived/recovered from this data.
 Defines how to archive a single block_number.
     - `tx_index_archive.rs` responsible for tx hash indexed data, such as transactions, transaction receipts and traces.
 Defines how to index a particular block.
 Supports inline storage for small transactions (<350KB) vs references for larger ones.
     - `logs_index.rs` responsible for creating an index to efficiently support eth_getLogs queries.
 Unlike other modules, it does not rely on kvstore, but directly works with mongo apis for complex query support.
     - The model folder also defines the Binary representations including schema versioning and on-the-fly conversion to the latest schema
     - Includes RLP offset tracking for efficient partial reads without full deserialization
-- workers
-    - All workers are locally stateless, meaning they can be terminated and restarted at any time
-    - `block_archive_worker.rs` Manages reading block-level data from a block data source (i.e. Triedb or another archive replica) and writing to an archive-sink (i.e. an archive replica).
-Uses a source and uploaded latest block pointer to keep track of progress.
-Supports configurable batch sizes and concurrency limits.
-    - `index_worker.rs` Similar to above, this worker reads from the archive replica and writes to same replica's tx index.
-If the backing kvstore is mongo, then it also using the `LogIndexArchive` to support efficient eth_getLogs queries.
-Processes blocks after they've been archived.
-    - `bft_block_archiver.rs` Uploads bft blocks found in the node's local folder to the archive.
-Compares what is locally on disk to what is in the archive and uploads the delta.
-Runs periodically to ensure BFT data durability.
-    - `file_checkpointer.rs` Watches a file on disk and periodically uploads a copy to the archive for backup purposes

 There are several one-off modules at the top-level:
 - `archive_reader.rs` Defines a unified tx index and block data reader.
 Optionally includes a fallback source, aka mongo as primary and aws as fallback, but other configurations work too.
 Provides a single interface for reading from multiple archive sources.
 - `cli.rs` Defines custom parser for `--block-data-source`, `--archive-sink`, etc. to enable flexibly connecting sources and sinks of various backend types.
 Also defines using these fields to construct the appropriate `KVStore`/`KVReader` instances.
 Handles parsing backend locator strings into concrete implementations.
-- `fault.rs` Will be removed when checker migration is complete.
+- `failover_circuit_breaker.rs` Implements circuit breaker pattern for primary/fallback source failover with failure tracking and recovery.
 - `metrics.rs` Defines shared object to record metrics and is responsible for publishing otel metrics to configured collector endpoint.
-- `prelude.rs` Re-exports commonly used types
+- `prelude.rs` Re-exports commonly used types.
 - `rlp_offset_scanner.rs` Partially decodes rlp data to find field offsets.
 Used in Reference storage type by model to enable efficient partial reads without full RLP decoding.
 - `test_utils.rs` Defines common mock data generation test utilities.

+### Binary Structure

+Each binary contains its own worker modules.
+Workers are locally stateless and can be terminated and restarted at any time.

+**monad-archiver** contains:
+- `block_archive_worker.rs` Manages reading block-level data from a block data source (i.e. Triedb or another archive replica) and writing to an archive-sink (i.e. an archive replica).
+Uses a source and uploaded latest block pointer to keep track of progress.
+Supports configurable batch sizes and concurrency limits.
+- `bft_archive_worker.rs` Uploads bft blocks found in the node's local folder to the archive.
+Compares what is locally on disk to what is in the archive and uploads the delta.
+Runs periodically to ensure BFT data durability.
+- `file_checkpointer.rs` Watches a file on disk and periodically uploads a copy to the archive for backup purposes.
+- `generic_folder_archiver.rs` Recursively archives directories to durable storage.

+**monad-indexer** contains:
+- `index_worker.rs` Reads from the archive replica and writes to same replica's tx index.
+If the backing kvstore is mongo, then it also uses the `LogIndexArchive` to support efficient eth_getLogs queries.
+Processes blocks after they've been archived.

 ### When will an archiver will copy data from another bucket B to it's bucket Sink
 Either: